Perchitti/Perchitti.github.io/_posts/2018-08-17-js_fundamentals_var_let_const_this.markdown

 > The **var** statement declares a variable, optionally initializing it to a value.
 > -MDN

-Var is becoming an "old script" and is begininng to be replaced by "let" (we will talk about let later) but that doesn't mean var is going anywhere anytime soon so get to know it.
+Var is becoming an "old script" and is begininng to be replaced by "let" (we will talk about let later) but that doesn't mean var is going anywhere anytime soon, so get to know it.

 Var in global scope: